levitsky/pyteomics/doc/source/data/xml.rst

 .. note:: Since version 3.3, :py:class:`pyteomics.mzid.MzIdentML` objects keep an index of byte
-          offsets for some of the elements.
-It helps achieve acceptable performance when using ``retrieve_refs=True``, or when accessing individual elements by their ID.
+          offsets for some of the elements (see `Indexed Parsers`_).
+          Indexing helps achieve acceptable performance
+          when using ``retrieve_refs=True``, or when accessing individual elements by their ID.

           This behavior can be disabled by passing